-On Wednesday 18 March, the government announced a new temporary Coronavirus Business Interruption Loan Scheme (CBILS), delivered by the British Business Bank, to support businesses to access bank lending and overdrafts.
+The temporary Coronavirus Business Interruption Loan Scheme (CBILS), delivered by the British Business Bank, is to support businesses to access bank lending and overdrafts.

 The government will provide lenders with a guarantee of 80% on each loan (subject to a per-lender cap on claims) to give lenders further confidence in continuing to provide finance to SMEs.